sjpradhan/Logistic-Analysis/README.md

 from order_details
 order by Row_Num desc

+-- Exploring freight_rates Table
 select *
 from freight_rates

+/*
+This SQL query efficiently uses conditional aggregation to count the number of NULL values for each column within the Freight_Rates table.
+Each SUM function with the CASE statement assesses if the specific column is NULL and increments a counter by 1 for every NULL value encountered.

+For instance:

+Null_Carrier counts the NULL occurrences within the Carrier column.
+Null_Origin_PortCd counts NULLs in the Origin_PortCd column, and so forth for the remaining columns.

+This query aggregates the counts for NULL values across multiple columns in the Freight_Rates table.
+It provides a comprehensive summary, showcasing the number of NULLs present in each of the specified columns, aiding in data quality assessment.
+*/
 SELECT
     SUM(CASE WHEN Carrier IS NULL THEN 1 ELSE 0 END) AS Null_Carrier,
     SUM(CASE WHEN Origin_PortCd IS NULL THEN 1 ELSE 0 END) AS Null_Origin_PortCd,